HyperByteIndustries/Pixel-Paintballers/README.md

 3. Run the game jar and enjoy!

 *For other releases, see [here](https://github.com/HyperByteIndustries/Pixel-Paintballers/commits/Alpha-releases), and select the corresponding commit.
 Select the .zip file and click download.

+*To gain FPS readings, simply run the jar file using your terminal, and the FPS rate will be printed in the terminal.*